borglab/gtsam/INSTALL.md

     processor architecture.
     Also note that all dependent projects *must* be compiled with the same flag, or seg-faults and other undefined behavior may result.
-4. Enable MKL.
+4. Possibly enable MKL.
 Please note that our benchmarks have shown that this helps only in very limited cases, and actually hurts performance in the usual case.
 We therefore recommend that you do *not* enable MKL, unless you have benchmarked it on your problem and have verified that it improves performance.